United Coconut Planters Bank: History

 UCPB started on May 15, 1963, as First United Bank (Philippines).
 With only four branches at the time, it was a small commercial bank.

 UCPB's origin can be found in Presidential Decree No. 755 (or P.D.
 No. 755) by President Ferdinand Marcos on July 29, 1975, instructed the Philippine Coconut Authority (PCA) to "formulate and recommend for adoption credit policies affecting production, marketing and processing of coconut and other palm oils" and "to provide readily available credit facilities to the coconut farmers at preferential rates."
 The PCA, headed by Juan Ponce Enrile, then purchased the 72.2% of First United Bank owned by Jose Cojuangco.

 Cocobank was the official short bank name in the 1980s and the early 1990s.

 In 1990, UCPB, along with Equitable Banking Corporation (now Banco de Oro Universal Bank), Philippine National Bank and the Far East Bank and Trust Company (now the Bank of the Philippine Islands), formed MegaLink, one of the three main interbank networks in the Philippines.
 However, UCPB's ATM services date back to the 1980s, when it was one of the first financial institutions to offer ATM services.
 It established its pre-need services arm, Cocoplans, in 1993.

-The bank is also heavily involved in social development projects and other charity works.
-Today, UCPB is one of the largest Philippine banks, with 188 branches and 279 ATMs nationwide.
+The bank was also heavily involved in social development projects and other charity works.
+It had a total at its peak, 188 branches and 279 ATMs nationwide.
 It is also the only universal bank to have a rural banking subsidiary, although this has since been merged into its thrift banking operations since late 2005.
-In November, the last quarter of 2015, UCPB is now a member of BancNet.
+In 2009, UCPB rebranded and updated its logo for the first time in 29 years.
+The rebranding efforts were led by Tangible Brand Consultants.
+On November, the last quarter of 2015, UCPB became a member of BancNet.

 In 2018, the bank started its conversion to a government bank, joining the league of LandBank, Development Bank of the Philippines and Overseas Filipino Bank.
-Later in 2020, the Philippine government dropped the privatization plans of the bank by further raising its stake of ownership from 75% to 97%, thus resulting furthermore for UCPB in becoming as a state-owned and controlled bank.
+Later in 2020, the Philippine government dropped the privatization plans of the bank by further raising its stake of ownership from 75% to 97%, thus resulting furthermore for UCPB in becoming a state-owned and controlled bank.